Hakham: In ancient times

 The plural, hakhamim, is generally used in the Talmud, and also by the Tannaim, to designate the majority of scholars as against a single authority.
 The Aramean equivalent is "rabbanan."

 Among the Sephardim

-Among Sephardi Jews, particularly Spanish and Portuguese Jews, hakham is the official title of the local rabbi, but it is not known how old the title is.
+Among Sephardic Jews, particularly Spanish and Portuguese Jews, hakham is the official title of the local rabbi, but it is not known how old the title is.
 Shlomo ibn Aderet addresses some of his responsa to people with lehakham Rabbi..., others again with "larab Rabbi...", but it is possible that lehakham simply means "to the wise."